cronitorio/cronitor-python/README.md

 You can also manage all of your monitors via a YAML config file.
-This can be version controlled and synced to Cronitor as part of a deployment pipeline or system update.
+This can be version controlled and synced to Cronitor as part of a deployment or build process.

 ```python
 import cronitor